Hiroki0127/ToeicLearningAssistant/README.md

 - **Smart Recommendations** - Personalized flashcard recommendations (general, daily, weak areas, related concepts)
 - **Knowledge Graph** - Vocabulary relationship queries (backend only, not exposed in frontend UI)

-## How RAG Works
+## How RAG + Knowledge Graph Works

-The RAG (Retrieval-Augmented Generation) system enhances AI responses by grounding them in actual TOEIC content:
+The RAG (Retrieval-Augmented Generation) system enhanced with Knowledge Graph automatically improves AI responses by grounding them in actual TOEIC content and vocabulary relationships:

 1. **Initialization** - On server startup, loads all flashcards, quizzes, and questions from the database into memory
 2. **Query Processing** - When a user requests a practice question or vocabulary explanation:
    - Searches through the loaded content to find relevant examples
    - Filters by TOEIC part type (Part 5, 6, or 7) when applicable
    - Selects the most relevant flashcards and questions
+3. **Knowledge Graph Enhancement** - Automatically enriches context with:
+   - Related vocabulary concepts from the Knowledge Graph
+   - Semantic relationships between words
+   - Related flashcards based on vocabulary connections
-3. **Context Building** - Constructs a context string from retrieved items including:
+4. **Context Building** - Constructs a context string from retrieved items including:
    - Relevant vocabulary with definitions
    - Sample questions matching the requested format
    - Business context examples
+   - Related vocabulary concepts (from Knowledge Graph)
-4. **AI Generation** - Passes the context to Groq API along with TOEIC-specific prompts that enforce:
+5. **AI Generation** - Passes the enhanced context to Groq API along with TOEIC-specific prompts that enforce:
    - Correct question format (4 questions for Part 6, proper numbering)
    - Realistic business document templates
    - Appropriate difficulty levels
+   - Use of interconnected vocabulary for authentic scenarios
-5. **Response** - Returns AI-generated content that matches official TOEIC patterns
+6. **Response** - Returns AI-generated content that matches official TOEIC patterns with enhanced vocabulary relationships

-This ensures the AI generates questions that match the actual exam format, vocabulary, and style rather than generic English questions.
+This ensures the AI generates questions that match the actual exam format, vocabulary, and style rather than generic English questions, with improved context from vocabulary relationships.

+### Auto-Growing Knowledge Graph

+The Knowledge Graph automatically grows as users interact with the app:
+- **Node Creation**: When users create flashcards, Knowledge Graph nodes are automatically created
+- **Relationship Formation**: Relationships are created based on:
+  - Co-study patterns (words studied together in the same session)
+  - Definition similarity (words with similar meanings)
+  - Relationship types: synonym, related_to, same_category, co_studied
+- **Strength Tracking**: Relationships strengthen when words are studied together multiple times
+- **Continuous Improvement**: The graph becomes richer over time, improving AI responses and recommendations

 ## Testing